Can I Drywall My Garage Ceiling? (A Really Helpful Guide!)

 What Is the Best Material for a Garage Ceiling?

-Drywall rates very high when it comes to choosing the best material for a garage ceiling.
+Drywall ranks very high when it comes to choosing the best material for a garage ceiling.
 Drywall complies with the code (if required) and is easy to install.
 Drywall garage ceilings look great and will be well within your budget.

 Drywall garage ceilings can even be installed by DIY newbies.
 Drywall is very forgiving and allows easy patching up of mistakes.
 You need nothing more than a utility knife and a straightedge to cut drywall boards in straight lines.
 Mudding, sanding and painting will cover any dents.